Official Rules and Regulations

 Additional Warranties and Indemnity

 Anyone submitting Entries to this Program warrants and represents that publication of the Entry via various media including Web posting, will not infringe on any third party rights (e.g., music, trademarked/branded clothing).
-By entering this Program, each Submitter agrees to release, indemnify and hold harmless, Sponsor and Administrators from any claims related thereto.
+By entering this Program, each Submitter agrees to release, indemnify and hold harmless, Released Parties from any claims related thereto.
 Sponsor has the right, but not the obligation, to remove any posts or to disqualify any entries it deems to violate this warranty.

 Additional Terms and Disclaimers

 Sponsor reserves the right in its sole discretion to disqualify any individual it finds to be tampering with the entry process or the operation of the Program or Website or to be acting in violation of the Official Rules.
 Sponsor reserves the right in its sole discretion to cancel or suspend this Program, in its entirety, if the Program cannot be operated as planned or should virus, bug, tampering, unauthorized intervention, fraud, technical failures, or other causes beyond Sponsor's control corrupt the administration, security, fairness, integrity or proper play of the Program.
-Sponsor and Administrators are not responsible for incorrect or inaccurate entry information whether caused by Internet users or by any of the equipment or programming associated with or utilized in the Program by any technical or human errors, which may occur in the processing of the entries in the Program.
-The Sponsor and Administrators are not responsible for any typographical or other errors in the offer or administration of the Program, including, but not limited to, errors in the printing or posting of the offer or Official Rules, the selection and announcement of any winner, or the distribution of any grant.
-SPONSOR AND ADMINISTRATORS DISCLAIM ANY LIABILITY FOR DAMAGE TO ANY COMPUTER SYSTEM RESULTING FROM ACCESS TO OR THE DOWNLOAD OF INFORMATION OR MATERIALS CONNECTED WITH THE PROGRAM.
-SPONSOR AND ADMINISTRATORS ARE NOT LIABLE FOR ANY INJURIES THAT MAY OCCUR FROM THE COMPLETION OF THE PROJECT ASSOCIATED WITH ANY WINNING CAUSE.
+Released Parties are not responsible for incorrect or inaccurate entry information whether caused by Internet users or by any of the equipment or programming associated with or utilized in the Program by any technical or human errors, which may occur in the processing of the entries in the Program.
+The Released Parties are not responsible for any typographical or other errors in the offer or administration of the Program, including, but not limited to, errors in the printing or posting of the offer or Official Rules, the selection and announcement of any winner, or the distribution of any grant.
+RELEASED PARTIES DISCLAIM ANY LIABILITY FOR DAMAGE TO ANY COMPUTER SYSTEM RESULTING FROM ACCESS TO OR THE DOWNLOAD OF INFORMATION OR MATERIALS CONNECTED WITH THE PROGRAM.
+RELEASED PARTIES ARE NOT LIABLE FOR ANY INJURIES THAT MAY OCCUR FROM THE COMPLETION OF THE PROJECT ASSOCIATED WITH ANY WINNING CAUSE.
 EACH SUBMITTER AGREES TO EXECUTE ANY DOCUMENT CONTAINING THE TERMS AND CONDITIONS OF THESE OFFICIAL RULES.

 By clicking the e-mail communication box within the Facebook submission App, the Submitter consents to receiving future e-mail communications regarding this or any other community-based programs or grant opportunities (in education, safety, or community development) from State Farm.
 Possible campaigns include, but are not limited to, Youth Advisory Board.
 The Submitter will in no way be contacted regarding products or services from any information gathered during this campaign.

-While you can find the grant submission form on the Neighborhood Assist App on on Facebook, this promotion is in no way sponsored, endorsed or administered by, or associated with, Facebook.
+While you can find the grant submission form on the State Farm Neighborhood Assist app on Facebook, this promotion is in no way sponsored, endorsed or administered by, or associated with, Facebook.
 You understand that you are providing your information to State Farm and not to Facebook.
 The information you provide will be used to confirm receipt of your submission and determine your eligibility for a State Farm Neighborhood Assist grant.